SciImage/zotero-attachment-scanner/others/preference_help.md

 When enabled, the plugin removes all non-file attachments whose names are “PubMed entry”.
 These attachments are added by Zotero to items from PubMed and some journals.

 ### Monitor attachments and update tags
-When enabled, the plugin will perform all checking operations whenever an item or attachment is added or deleted from the library.
+When enabled, the plugin will perform all selected checking operations whenever an item or attachment is added or deleted from the library.

 Tags for items with unusual attachments